CharlliePhillips/JIF-4328/installation-guide.md

 ## Running the Service Monitor
 - The service monitor will automatically run on boot, and will start all services in `registry.toml` afterwards.
+  - `ps` can be run in the command line to view all running processes.
 - The commands for the service-monitor can be found by running `services --help` in the command line.
 - `services-gui` can also be run to view the GUI version of the service monitor.